cdli-gh/blog/_blog/gsoc20/mobile_app/posts/02_week2.md

 ---
 Welcome of CDLI Blogs.

-Please update the author name and add tags too.

-This page should contain the report made for every week.
+This page contains reports made for every week.

-Replace Project# with your project name.

 ## Week Summary